If you’ve ever watched a carpenter at work, you’ll notice that they always carry a flattened pencil, usually behind their ear.

-Keeping both ends of the pencil sharpened can be a great way to save time.
+Keeping both ends of the pencil sharp can be a great way to save time.

-If one end snaps or becomes dull, you can just flip the pencil round and continue working without having to reach for your knife or a sharpener.
+If one end snaps or becomes dull, you can just flip the pencil around and continue working without having to reach for your knife or a sharpener.

 You can also sharpen each end to a different size.
 This means that you could have a pencil with a thin lead for precise marking and a thicker end for rough marking.

-This saves you having to carry multiple pencils or stopping to adjust the lead in the middle of a job.
+This saves you from having to carry multiple pencils or stop to adjust the lead in the middle of a job.

 2. Use it as a Spacer

 When you buy carpenters’ pencils, you’ll notice that they give you the width and thickness of the pencil.
 This is incredibly useful information because it means that you can use the pencil as a spacer.

 If, for example, you’re laying a deck, and you need the board to be spaced half an inch apart, use your half-inch pencil as a spacer.

 Of course, this only works for repetitive spacing that needs to be even, but it’s handy to know.